Karel Destovnik: Life and work

 Kajuh was born in the town of Šoštanj in Slovenian Styria as the illegitimate child of Jože Destovnik and Marija Vasle.
-His parents later married on August 14, 1923.
-The sobriquet Kajuh comes from the oeconym of his grandfather's birthplace in Skorno near Šmartno ob Paki.
+His parents later married on 14 August 1923.
+The sobriquet Kajuh – associated with the word kanjuh referring to buzzard – comes from the estate name of his grandfather's birthplace in Skorno near Šmartno ob Paki.

 After finishing primary school in 1933, he enrolled in the Celje First Grammar School.
 In 1934 he became a member of the Young Communist League of Yugoslavia (SKOJ).
-He was expelled from school due to his communist ideas.
+On 29 April 1940, he was expelled from school due to his communist ideas.
 He then continued his schooling in Maribor but did not finish it due to World War II.

 Kajuh started writing poems before World War II.
 He began publishing his poems in the literary magazine for youth Slovenska mladina (Slovene Youth), edited by his friend Dušan Pirjevec.
 Some of his best poems from this period with social, political, and love themes were published in this journal: "Otrok slovenski" (Slovene Child), "Slutnja" (Premonition), "Norec" (Madman), "Pesem delavca o svoji ljubici" (A Worker's Poem on His Beloved), "Vseh mrtvih dan" (Day of All the Dead), "Otrokovo pismo Jezuščku" (A Child's Letter to Jesus), "Novoletni sonet" (A New Year's Sonnet), "Kmečki otrok vprašuje" (The Question of the Peasant's Child), "Moj stric" (My Uncle), and so on.
 Kajuh was also a prolific translator.
 Especially noteworthy are his translations from Czech, particularly of the authors Jiří Wolker, František Halas, Ivan Olbracht, and Jaroslav Seifert.

 He was arrested by the Yugoslav authorities at the end of January 1941 and sent to a prison camp in Ivanjica, Serbia, where he remained until mid-February.
 On 6 April 1941, the first day of the Axis invasion of Yugoslavia Kajuh volunteered for the Yugoslav Army to defend his country.
-On April 28 of the same year, after the Nazi German occupation of northern Slovenia, he was arrested by the Gestapo and imprisoned in Slovenj Gradec.
-He was released in May and he hid in the Savinja Valley before escaping to Ljubljana, where he joined the clandestine Security Intelligence Service (Slovenia)|Security Intelligence Service (VOS) of the League of Communists of Slovenia.
-In late 1941, he also met Silva Ponikvar, to whom he dedicated a number of his most highly regarded poems.
-In 1943, he joined the Partisans in the Inner Carniola.
+He joined a group of volunteers in the Sava Hills aiming to assist the Yugoslav Army in its fight against Germany.
+On 28 April, after the Nazi German occupation of northern Slovenia, he was arrested by the Gestapo and imprisoned in Slovenj Gradec.
+He was released in May and he hid in the Savinja Valley before escaping to Ljubljana in September, where he joined the clandestine Security Intelligence Service (Slovenia)|Security Intelligence Service (VOS) of the League of Communists of Slovenia.
+On New Year's Eve of 1942, he also met Silva Ponikvar, to whom he dedicated a number of his most highly regarded poems.
+In 1943, he joined the Partisans in Inner Carniola.